 Australasian Society of Aesthetic Plastic Surgeons President, Dr Mark Magnusson says women endure a lot of change in their bodies over their lifetime.
-From the developments that take place during puberty, to those changes experienced by women who have children, and then the roller-coaster that can be menopause, wreaking havoc on their emotions and their system’s ability to regulate itself.
+From the developments that take place during puberty to those changes experienced by women who have children, and then the roller-coaster that can be menopause, wreaking havoc on their emotions and their system’s ability to regulate itself.

 If these changes have led to a loss of functionality, women don’t need to suffer in silence as these days there are a range of solutions that can help improve your ‘downstairs’ region.

-Giving birth is a wondrous event and it’s amazing what a woman’s body is capable of but for some women it can result in pelvic organ prolapse, anal sphincter tearing, or levator avulsion (tearing of the pelvic floor muscle).
+Giving birth is a wondrous event and it’s amazing what a woman’s body is capable of but for some women, it can result in pelvic organ prolapse, anal sphincter tearing, or levator avulsion (tearing of the pelvic floor muscle).

 It’s no wonder when women come out the other side of all of this they may want to explore options to improve the functionality of their vagina due to a decrease in bladder control or satisfaction levels when it comes to sexual activity.

-Nowadays there is hope, and it can come through a variety of new procedures and tools on the market, and a Specialist Plastic Surgeon is best suited to guide you as part of comprehensive rejuvenation of the genitalia in a multidisciplinary way.
+Nowadays there is hope, and it can come through a variety of new procedures and tools on the market, and a Specialist Plastic Surgeon is best suited to guide you as part of a comprehensive rejuvenation of the genitalia in a multidisciplinary way.

 Labiaplasty would be the commonest procedure performed by Specialist Plastic Surgeons ‘down there’ however some will have non-surgical devices like laser (mona lisa touch) and radiofrequency (thermiVA).
 The surgery addresses elongated and protuberant labia minora, the commonest concern with appearance but elongated labia have physical symptoms: get caught during sex, irritated in tight clothes and while exercising especially activities such as bike riding, horses and gym.
 The area can also become ulcerated and even bleed if the case is severe.